Codehagen/regnskapsloop-crm/README.md

 ## Contributing

-We welcome contributions to Regnskapsloop CRM!
+We welcome contributions to Real CRM!
 Here's how you can help:

-- [Open an issue](https://github.com/codehagen/regnskapsloop-crm/issues) to report bugs or request features
+- [Open an issue](https://github.com/codehagen/real-crm/issues) to report bugs or request features
-- [Submit a pull request](https://github.com/codehagen/regnskapsloop-crm/pulls) to contribute code improvements
+- [Submit a pull request](https://github.com/codehagen/real-crm/pulls) to contribute code improvements
 - Help improve documentation and user guides

 ### Development Workflow